Video Game Emulators

 Availability: 100% Free, Homepage

 MAME has always been a reliable arcade emulator.
 The Android port is pretty good.
 One advantage it offers is a small size.
-Its size is around 100 GB while multi-system emulators take up around 150-300 MB.
+Its size is around 100 MB while multi-system emulators take up around 150-300 MB.
 Setting up your games with MAME4droid might be a little confusing.
 I do offer a MAME4droid tutorial to help you out.
 The NeoGeo BIOS is needed for playing NeoGeo games.
 Grab it below.

 *If you're having trouble with game compatibility or Android preventing access to the data folder (where the roms need to go), consider using RetroArch (continue reading below).